 April Foreman, PhD

-April C. Foreman, Ph.D., is a Licensed Psychologist serving Veterans as Suicide Prevention Coordinator for Southeast Louisiana Veterans Health Care System.
-She also serves as Suicide Prevention Lead for Veterans Integrated Service Network 16, a region of Veterans Affairs.
+April C. Foreman, Ph.D., is a Licensed Psychologist serving Veterans as a Clinical Outreach Specialist in Technology and Innovation for the Veterans Crisis Line.
+She is an Executive Committee member for the Board of the American Association of Suicidology, and has served VA as the 2017 Acting Director of Technology and Innovation for the Office of Suicide Prevention.
+She is a member of the team that launched OurDataHelps.org, a recognized innovation in data donation for ground breaking suicide research.
 She is passionate about helping people with severe (sometimes lethal) emotional pain, and in particular advocates for people with Borderline Personality Disorder, which has one of the highest mortality rates of all mental illnesses.
 She is known for her work at the intersection of technology, social media, and mental health, with nationally recognized implementations of innovations in the use of technology and mood tracking.
 She is the 2015 recipient of the Roger J. Tierney Award for her work as a founder and moderator of the first sponsored regular mental health chat on Twitter, the weekly Suicide Prevention Social Media chat (#SPSM, sponsored by the American Association of Suicidology, AAS).
-In the recent years this chat has become one of the largest and most active mental health centered social media communities on Twitter.
 Her dream is to use her unique skills and vision to build a mental health system effectively and elegantly designed to serve the people who need it.